jakub-m/rs-learning-autograd/README.md

 ## Learnings, observations

 - Computation graph can be agnostic to the underlying representation of the value (if e.g. it is f32 or int).
+- `From` tuple to Composite simplifies syntax
+- Rust forces you to separate the concepts, like expression builder from computation, otherwise the problem becomes to entangled.
+When separated, the problems can be nicely implemented.

 ## Materials